vorgestern/vsprops/Readme.md

 # Examples

-SubsystemConsole.props
+**SubsystemConsole.props**
 : Used by projects intended for the console.
-Defines the subsystem and corresponding preprocessor definitions.
+Defines the subsystem and corresponding preprocessor definitions for any platform and configuration.

-SubsystemWindows.props
+**SubsystemWindows.props**
 : Used by GUI-Projects.
-Defines the subsystem and corresponding preprocessor definitions.
+Defines the subsystem and corresponding preprocessor definitions for any platform and configuration.

-LuaForWindows.props
+**LuaForWindows.props**
-: Used to include Lua installed by [LuaForWindows](https://github.com/rjpcomputing/luaforwindows)
+: Used to include Lua installed by [LuaForWindows](https://github.com/rjpcomputing/luaforwindows).
+Works for any platform and configuration.

-precompiled_headers.props
+**precompiled_headers.props**
 : Used to configure the use of precompiled headers.
-Makes it easy to adapt the name of the header or the pch-file.
+Makes it easy to adapt the name of the header or the pch-file for any platform and configuration.